luqiang21/Learning-Notebook/C++_notes.md

 - setw() will set field width.
 - setw() sets the number of characters to be used as the field width for the **next** insertion operation.

+## STL
 ### Vector
 - std::vector::begin
     - Returns an iterator pointing to the first element in the vector.
 - std::vector::end
     - An iterator to the element past the end of the sequence.
+- As is the case with Python, elements are zero-indexed and can be accessed with a syntax such as vector_name[2].
+However, unlike Python, C++ does not check the validity of an index at run-time; it simply trusts the programmer (with potential disaster if the programmer is wrong).
+A safer (yet slower) way to access an element in C++ is with the syntax vector_name.at(2); this version performs an explicit run-time check of the given index, throwing an out of range exception when warranted.

+### set
+- Python’s sets are implemented using an approach known as hashing.
+This approach provides constant-time operations in general, but the elements of the set are not well-ordered.
+In contrast, the C++ set class represents an ordered set, implemented using a balanced binary search tree.
+For this reason, the element-type for a set must define a total ordering, by default based on an implementation of operator<.

+### map
+- As is the case with sets, C++ uses balanced binary trees to implement maps, and the key type must define a total ordering, typically with operator<.

 ### Arrays as parameters
 C++ does not allow arrays to be passed to functions, but, as we have seen, it does allow pointers to be passed.
 There are three methods for passing an array by reference to a function: